MicrosoftDocs/architecture-center/docs/guide/ai/custom-speech-text-deploy-content.md

 Notes about the code:

 - `endpoint` is the endpoint ID of the custom model that's deployed in step 7.
 - `subscriptionKey` and `region` are the Azure Cognitive Services subscription key and region.
-You can get these values in the [Azure portal](https://portal.azure.com) by going to the resource group where the Cognitive Services resource was created and looking at its keys.
+You can get these values from the [Azure portal](https://portal.azure.com) by going to the resource group where the Cognitive Services resource was created and looking at its keys.

 **9. Operationalize the model building, evaluation, and deployment process**